Overview of cloud-based (SAAS) ERP software:

 - Customer relationship management (CRM)

-How Cloud ERP differs from On-premise ERP
+How Cloud based ERP differs from On-premise ERP System?

-While on paper it may appear that the only difference between Cloud ERP solution and on-premises ERP is where the software is physically located and who manages it, there are other significant differences between the two.
+While on paper it may appear that the only difference between Cloud based ERP and on-premises ERP is where the software is physically located and who manages it, there are other significant differences between the two.

 An on-premises ERP has a database that resides on an onsite server and hardware.
 It involves heavy investment and is managed by the IT staff of the company which has implemented it.